Switching to an organic and low-tox wardrobe is a journey that takes time.

 But since conventional cotton is grown using toxic pesticides and herbicides, organic cotton is even better.
 Organic cotton is grown and harvested without toxic synthetic chemicals, it requires less water to grow, and it is (almost always) sourced in a more ethical way in terms of the farmers involved.

-Look for third-party labels such as the Global Organic Textile Standard (GOTS), which indicates the cotton and the finished product has been audited and verified to meet a specific set of standards.
+Look for third-party labels such as the Global Organic Textile Standard (GOTS) or Soil Association Organic, which indicate that the cotton and the finished product has been audited and verified to meet a specific set of standards.

 What about animal-derived textiles like wool?
 Since these materials aren’t plants grown from the grown, the organic certification requirements are different from plant-based textiles like organic cotton.